mmistakes/jekyll-theme-basically-basic/index.md

 ---
 layout: home
-alt_title: "Geospatial Data Processing"
+alt_title: "Geospatial Deep Leanring"
-sub_title: "Exploring spatial data with deep learning"
+sub_title: "Exploring the frontier of geospatial data processing with deep learning"
-image: /assets/images/amine-ounnas-180287.jpg
+image: /assets/images/home.jpg
 introduction: |
   One-stop shop for all the latest information on deep learning algorithms applied to geospatial data: